All Episodes

 Regime change.

-Regime change is not gonna f no no no.
+Regime change is not going to fit.

-Chaicoms are too big.
+QIICOMs are too big.

-The strategy that would be required would be you have to think Reagan and the Soviets, and how did we do that?
+The strategy that would be required would be you have to think Reagan and the Soviets and how did we do that?

-And look how long it took uh in that Cold War before Reagan came along and got serious about it.
+And look how long it took in that Cold War before Reagan came along and got serious about it.

-Uh and even after Reagan came along and was serious about it, it was for all intents and purposes 17 years, 17, 18 years, from the time he was serious about it, and he had allies around the world helping him, by the way, Margaret Thatcher and so forth.
+And even after Reagan came along and was serious about it, it was for all intents and purposes 17 years, 17, 18 years from the time he was serious about it.

 Reagan didn't care what anybody thought of him.

-He walked out of a meeting with Gorbachev and Reykjavik, uh, and everybody thought, oh, we've lost the chance for peace.
+He walked out of a meeting with Gorbachev and Reykjavik.

 Oh, this is horrible.

-And Reagan said, Oh, no, it's just the exact opposite.
+And Reagan said, oh, no, it's just the exact opposite.

-And how do you if you have the equivalent, all right?
+And how do you, if you have the equivalent, all right, we spent the Russians, the Soviets, we spent them into bankruptcy.

 They could not keep up with us militarily.

-Uh the Chinese can't either unless they steal stuff from us.
+The Chinese can't either unless they steal stuff from us, technology, and they're doing it.

-That's that would be the uh uh essence of a declaration of war, that the Chinese wouldn't put up with it, uh, and the North Koreans wouldn't put up with it, and uh th there is a reality.
+That would be the essence of a declaration of war, that the Chinese wouldn't put up with it and the North Koreans wouldn't put up with it.

 We have been at war with North Korea before.